kbdevs/lootlabs-antibypass/SETUP.md

 <img width="399" alt="image" src="https://github.com/user-attachments/assets/e57ec77d-365a-4f8f-a64b-58c5366c5c5f" /> <br>
 17. Click edit code and scroll to the top of script and customize it to your use.

+## Note
+If you get too many requests, you may go over the cloudflare KV free tier usage, if this happens just go into the script and change the analytics toggle to false.

 ## 🛠 Example Usage
 If your deployed Worker URL is `https://yourworker.workers.dev/`, a typical request would be: